-We’ve had several questions this year about what we do, how we do it, why we do it, and how this whole, crazy, olive oil thing started.
+So, we’ve had several questions this year about what we do, how we do it, why we do it, and how this whole, crazy, olive oil thing started.
 So, for our new (and old!) friends, we thought that we’d put together a little FAQ so that everyone could get some decent answers to their great questions.
 These answers pertain to origins, ideals, shipping, delivery, pick-up, all of it!
-If you’d like to see this stuff in video form, Tracy Briggs and Derek Fletcher made a documentary about this project last year that you can watch here.
+If you’d like to see this stuff on video, Tracy Briggs and Derek Fletcher made an award-winning documentary about this project last year that you can watch right here!

 How did this whole extra virgin olive oil adventure start?